onera/Cassiopee/Post/doc/source/Post.rst

 ---------------------------------------

-.. py:function:: Post.Probe.Probe(fileName, t=None, X=(x,y,z), fields=None, append=True, bufferSize=100)
+.. py:function:: Post.Probe.Probe(fileName, t=None, X=(x,y,z), ind=None, blockName=None, tPermeable=None, fields=None, append=True, bufferSize=100)

     Create a probe.
+3 modes are possible :

-    If t and (x,y,z) are provided, the probe will extract given fields from t at position (x,y,z).
+    * mode 0 : if t and (x,y,z) are provided, the probe will extract given fields from t at single position (x,y,z).

-    If t and ind, blockName are provided, the probe will extract given fields from block of t at index ind.
+    * mode 1 : if t and (ind, blockName) are provided, the probe will extract given fields from block of t at single index ind of blockName.

-    If t, (x,y,z) and ind are not provided, the probe will store the zones given at extract.
+    * mode 2 : if t, (x,y,z) and ind are not provided, the probe will store the zones given at extract.

+    * mode 3 : if tPermeable is provided, the probe will interpolate on tPermeable.

     Result is periodically flush to file when buffer size exceeds bufferSize.

+    :param fileName: name of file to dump to
+    :type fileName: string
     :param t: pyTree containing solution
     :type t: pyTree
-    :param (x,y,z): position of probe
+    :param (x,y,z): position of single probe (mode 0)
     :type  (x,y,z): tuple of 3 floats
+    :param ind: index of single probe in blockName (mode 1)
+    :type ind: integer
-    :param fileName: name of file to dump to
+    :param blockName: name of block containing probe (mode 1)
-    :type fileName: string
+    :type blockName: string
+    :param tPermeable: surface to interpolate to.
+    :type tPermeable: pyTree, zone or list of zones
     :param fields: list of fields to extract
     :type fields: list of strings or None
     :param append: if True, append result to existing file